 USCSOM M-IV Electives

-Visiting students interested in taking a fourth-year elective at USCSOM should contact the Office of Admissions and Enrollment Services, School of Medicine, University of South Carolina, Columbia, SC 29208, at 803-216-3625 or log onto VSAS.
+Visiting students interested in taking a fourth-year elective at USCSOM should contact the Office of Admissions and Enrollment Services, School of Medicine, University of South Carolina, Columbia, SC 29208, at 803-216-3625 or log onto VSAS (soon to be VSLO).

 Any visiting student interested in an elective offered by the South Carolina Area Health Education Consortium (SCAHEC) should contact the SCAHEC office directly: Ms. Kristin Cochran, Student Coordinator, SCAHEC, Medical University of South Carolina,171 Ashley Avenue, Charleston, SC 29425, 843- 792-6977.